williamburgson/multicluster-controller/ocm/README.md

 - ManifestWork does not allow [generateName](https://github.com/open-cluster-management-io/ocm/blob/main/pkg/work/webhook/common/validator.go#L52-L59)
 - Placement has to be specified as `clusteradm` flag (`--placement <name>`), ideally it should a field in the ManifestWork
 - Each submission of a Workflow (or any ephemeral run-to-completion batch jobs) is gonna need a new ManifestWork, doubling the CRs created
+- [TODO] RBACs for dispatching Workflows to spoke clusters from hub
 - [TODO] The full Workflow status is not propagated back to the hub cluster, need to investigate
-- [TODO] Will update to the ManifestWork trigger a re-run of the Workflow?
+- [TODO] Will update to the ManifestWork trigger a re-run of the Workflow? (mutable vs immutable fields, e.g. name vs label)
+- [TODO] How to explicitly trigger a re-run of the Workflow?
+Will it follow the same placement decision?

 ## Podman troubleshooting